MicrosoftDocs/WSL/commandline/WSL/faq.md

 The goal is to focus on core utilities and functionality.
 For the Anniversary Edition we are prioritizing:

-1. A Bash environment for developers to run standard GNU command line tools such as grep, sed, awk
+1. A Bash environment for developers to run standard GNU command-line tools such as grep, sed, awk
 2. Provide access to the local hard drives through /mnt
 3. Symlink support within the WSL environment
 4. Linux user support